 Step 3: Investigating the grievance and communication of the response (within 21 days) - The investigation process may involve remote consultations with different stakeholders including contacting the Complainant to obtain additional information.
 If site visits are required, they will be done following appropriate health and safety guidelines as described in the ESMF and LMP prepared for the project.
 All records of meetings, discussions and activities will be recorded.
 Information gathered during the investigation will be analyzed and will assist in determining how the grievance is handled and what steps need to be taken in order to resolve the grievance.
-The grievance owner is responsible for assigning actions, monitoring actions undertaken to resolve the grievances and making sure deadlines are adhered to.
-Once all actions have been completed and the grievance has been resolved, the grievance owner will then formally inform the Complainant in writing.
+The grievance owner is responsible for assigning actions, monitoring actions undertaken to resolve the grievance has been resolved, the grievance owner will then formally inform the Complainant in writing.
 All grievances are expected to be investigated and Complainant informed of the response within 21 days of complaint receipt.